makeorbreak-io/breaktroopers/README.md

 To start the game, mention the bot in a channel using `@` and append the [famous word](https://www.youtube.com/watch?v=OMa9iVObGQc) `espetáculo`.

+You can also analyse your performance by mentioning the bot and appending `stats`!

 ## Running